Everything you need to know about riding a motorbike around Northern Vietnam.

 - Bike Maintenance

 If you are riding a Honda Win or Honda Wave you will have no problem finding mechanics anywhere in the North.
 Honda Wins are the main type of bikes that locals ride and parts are readily available.
 We recommend getting an oil change every 500km, tightening and greasing your chain every morning and always check your brakes.
 This is something you should do anyway, however with the roads being extra mountainous in Northern Vietnam you want to make sure your bike is running in top condition.
-To get an idea of all the various parts on a motorbike check out Bike Bandit.

 - Signs And Directions